katzdave/distributedKNN/README.md

 Aggregator compiles the results and returns the top k Aggregator finds most frequent and sends to master ID and category

+To compile:
+make

 To run:
-Master: mvn exec:java -Dmaster
-Consumer: mvn exec:java -Dconsumer
-Client: mvn exec:java -Dclient
-Accumulator: mvn exec:java -Daccumulator
+Master: make runMaster
+Consumer: make runConsumer
+Client: make runClient
+Accumulator: make runAcc

+To clean:
+make clean
 To edit the arguments open pom.xml
 Go down to the profiles section where you'll see profiles for the master, consumer, client, and accumulator.
 In each profile, there's a list of <argument></argument> tags with the argument description next to it.
 Add your argument here.